digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_node_pool.md

 ## Import

-If you are importing an existing Kubernetes cluster, just import the cluster.
-Importing a cluster also imports all of its associated node pools.

-If you still need to import a single node pool, then import it by using its `id`, e.g.
+If you are importing an existing Kubernetes cluster with a single node pool, just import the cluster.
+Additional node pools can be imported it by using their `id`, e.g.

 ```
 terraform import digitalocean_kubernetes_node_pool.mynodepool 9d76f410-9284-4436-9633-4066852442c8